BiophotonicsAuckland/team/README.md

 # team
 This is where we present ourselves and what we work on.

+## Fred Vanholsbeeck
+I am in charge of the research group.
+Please email me (f.vanholsbeeck@auckland.ac.nz) if you have some questions about the research.
+If you have questions about the codes, email the person in charge of these codes.

+# Archives

 ## Paul Freeman
 I am helping to setup this repository.